yemaw/add-flash/readme.md

 - `add-flash` use array style flash messages

 So, templates don't need to know what's in the flashes and can print directly.
+Message type can be dynamically determine by template via flash`.type`.

 ### Installation

  `npm install add-flash`